GrassHopper1977/CHERIoT_Experiments/README.md

 This method requires running a full virtual machine  but it works pretty well.
 It's is described in detail here:
 * [Using a Virtual Machine](windows_vm.md)
 ### Building the Code Examples
-Once you have an installed [CHERIoT-Platform/CHERIoT-RTOS](https://github.com/CHERIoT-Platform/cheriot-rtos) development platform you can build teh code sampels as described here:
+Once you have an installed [CHERIoT-Platform/CHERIoT-RTOS](https://github.com/CHERIoT-Platform/cheriot-rtos) development platform you can build the code sampels as described here:
 * [Building the Code Examples on Windows](cheriot-rtos_build.md)

 ## Using [lowRISC/Sonata-Software](https://github.com/lowRISC/sonata-software)